samWson/smalltalk-and-erlang/article.md

 So an Erlang application using OTP is likely to have many independent processes communicating by sending messages to each other.
 Processes are being supervised, killed, restarted, and spawned all the time.

-OTP is a high level frame work that models the behavior of a program as message communicating processes.
+OTP is a high level framework that models the behavior of a program as message communicating processes.
 Smalltalk is a pure Object Oriented language.
 Smalltalk is objects all the way down and so too higher level frameworks must also be modeled on the idea of message sending objects.

 ### Message Oriented Programming?